smashdevcode/getting-started-with-aspnet-core/notes.md

 Practice using the VS tools for running Gulp (or webpack?) tasks Do NPM scripts also show up in the task runner???

-Review the source code for the MVC methods that are used to configure services and middleware for MVC What does it take to add in source code for a dependency???

 Test using dotnet watch
   https://github.com/aspnet/dotnet-watch